joannafesalbon02/ragfood/README.md

 ## Branch Used
 ```
-</>bash
+</> bash
 cloud-migration
 ```

 ## Git Workflow Completed
-- created a dedicated migration branch
+- Created a dedicated migration branch
-- organized local and cloud implementations
+- Organized local and cloud implementations
-- documented migration and comparison
+- Documented migration and comparison
-- prepared the project for portfolio presentation
+- Prepared the project for portfolio presentation

 ---